nerab/dropcaster/README.markdown

-# Dropcaster - Simple Podcast Publishing with Dropbox
+# Dropcaster - Simple Podcast Publishing

 [![Build Status](https://travis-ci.org/nerab/dropcaster.png?branch=master)](https://travis-ci.org/nerab/dropcaster)

   _This project is developed with the [readme-driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) method.
 This file describes the functionality that is actually implemented, whereas the [vision](VISION.markdown) reflects where the tool should go._

 [Dropcaster](http://nerab.github.io/dropcaster/) is a podcast feed generator for the command line.
-It is most simple to use with Dropbox, but works equally well with any other (static file) web hoster.
+It  works with any (static file) web hoster.

 Author: Nicolas E. Rabenau <nerab@gmx.at>